 Flavor Tip #5: Add Meal Toppers for Flavor and Texture

-- Homemade roasted chickpeas (made from canned chickpeas and low FODMAP seasoning, like salt and pepper - and sticking to a low FODMAP portion of less than ¼ cup)
+- Homemade roasted chickpeas (made from canned chickpeas and low FODMAP seasoning, like salt and black pepper - if sticking to a low FODMAP portion of less than ¼ cup)

-- Lactose-free cheese (great on salads, sandwiches, quinoa or rice bowls and pasta)
+- Lactose-free cheese (great on salads, sandwiches, quinoa or rice bowls, and pasta sauce)

 - Low FODMAP fruit (adds a refreshing twist to salads, quinoa bowls, roasted veggie side dishes – my favorites include grapes and strawberries)

 Flavor Tip #6: Use the Low FODMAP Portion of Scallions and Leeks